stilt0n/monkey-interpreter-go/README.md

 I've tried to write notes about what I'm learning through implementing the different parts of the interpreter.
 I am also writing notes as comments directly into the source code.
 The notes convey my understanding of things when I wrote them.
 They may sometimes be incorrect, and I may not always return to correct them.

+#### About code blocks

+When representing the abstract syntax of monkey in code blocks I use go for syntax highlighting.
+For the concrete syntax, I am using JavaScript because for syntax highlighting purposes the syntaxes of the two languages are very close.

 ## Extra features

 I may not many features beyond what was in the book, but the ones I did are listed here: